docupike/docs/CONTRIBUTING.md

 ### Continuous deployment (CD)

-To deploy from the `master` branch to production we also use Jenkins to do this job.
+To deploy from the `main` branch to production we also use Jenkins to do this job.
 In this step Jenkins acts as a continuous deployment (CD) tool.
 The final result (remember: a bunch of HTML/images/CSS/JS) will be transferred to our production environment and is live immediately.

 ## Hack on the documentation as an author